MEMORANDUM OF UNDERSTANDING

 B. OhioLINK is governed by a Governing Board as authorized by the

-Board of Regents.
+Department of Higher Education.
 In turn, a Library Advisory Council consisting of

 library directors of member institutions, and a User Advisory Council